Last updated on September 22nd, 2023 at 08:04 pm

-Phoenix, the state capital of Arizona, is known for its warm, dry climate that attracts huge numbers of sun-lovers during the winter months.
+Phoenix, the state capital of Arizona, is known for its warm, dry climate that attracts huge numbers of sun lovers during the winter months.
 The Greater Phoenix Area is a large sprawling city with a mix of modern high-rise buildings, Indian and Spanish colonial influences, and a touch of the Wild West.
 The city offers abundant art and cultural attractions, historic neighborhoods, and museums.
-My two favorite attractions are the the Desert Botanical Garden and the Heard Museum.

 - Desert Discovery Trail

-This is the garden’s main trail with desert plants from around the world.
-You’ll find the oldest plantings on this 1/3 mile trail, and it is easy to navigate.
-Don’t miss the Sybil B. Harrington Cactus & Succulent Galleries on this trail, with beautifully arranged cacti and succulents from around the world.
+This is the garden’s main trail with desert plants from around the world including a plethora of cacti and succulents.
+You’ll find the oldest plantings on this 1/3-mile trail, and it is easy to navigate.

 - Harriet K. Maxwell Desert Wildflower Trail

-Learn how colorful desert wildflowers, hummingbirds, and bees interact in the Sonoran desert on this 1/3 mile trail.
+Learn how colorful desert wildflowers, hummingbirds, and bees interact in the Sonoran Desert on this short trail.